 If it the criteria is still not met at 60 minutes, the computer will end the analysis but the trace will continue and print the results on the trace.
 The reasons why the criteria were not met are highlighted as coded numbers.

-Continue the cCTG until the case is reviewed by a senior obstetrician and action taken, based on the reasons for "Criteria not met", visual trace review and a holistic assessment of the pregnancy.
+Continue the cCTG until the case is reviewed by a Band 7 or ST6 and above and action taken, based on the reasons for "Criteria not met", visual trace review and a holistic assessment of the pregnancy.